 Another challenge with the abundance of market options is that many security tools are tightly clustered in terms of efficacy.
 Using endpoint protection tools as an example, many independent researchers have concluded that top solutions stop the nearly all common malware seen in the wild.

 For an IT or security decision maker, this means they can select almost any leading solution in the market and be protected from the vast majority of malware threats.

 The table above comes from AV Comparatives’ Business Security Test for the second half of 2019.
 The chart shows that 17 endpoint protection solutions scored over a 99% protection rate against real-world threats.

-So, if real-world testing shows the majority of endpoint solutions stop threats, why do breaches still occur?
+So, if real-world testing shows the majority of endpoint solutions stop threats, that leaves us with the question of:

 Before IT and security leaders spend another penny on cybersecurity, they need to strongly consider if swapping vendors or adding a new tool is actually going to move the needle in terms of overall security effectiveness.

 Over time, the cybersecurity industry almost always met new challenges with new tools.
 Vendors pivoted from focusing signatures to heuristics to reputation to whitelisting to IOC sharing to sandboxing to machine learning to behavioral analytics, and now, to threat hunting.
 These moves responded to an ever-evolving adversary and only recently has the industry started to realize that the latest “silver bullet” will not stop all threats.

 White Hat Cybersecurity Expertise Needed